-Human Trafficking Course This Module
+Human Trafficking Course Module #3

 This module, How to Recognize a Trafficked Person, describes the signs and indications that someone has been trafficked, including signs of abuse and control.
 It also suggests how you can best communicate with the person — who may be scared or traumatized or both.